How to buy the right child car seat

 Buy a child car seat with confidence.
 Go armed with our top tips on what to look for and how to get the right advice in store.

-Whether you're buying your child car seat from Halfords, Mothercare or Kiddicare, watch our video above and then read our checklist below to make sure you get the right car seat for your car.
+Whether you're buying your child car seat from Halfords, Mothercare or an independent retailer, watch our video above and then read our checklist below to make sure you get the right car seat for your car.

-The video explains what you need to have to hand to tell the retailer and, just as importantly, what a good retailer should be asking you.
+The video explains the details you need to have to hand to tell the retailer and, just as importantly, the questions that a good retailer should be asking you.
 You can also read on for more expert advice on choosing the safest car seat for your little one.

-Our child car seats reviews reveal the seats that passed Which? crash tests.
+Our child car seat reviews reveal the seats that passed Which? crash tests.